 If you are wondering how to grow Greek mullein, it is not difficult.
 Direct sow the Olympic Greek mullein seeds in late summer or early fall in a garden spot with full sun and well-drained soil.
 If you plant in autumn, cover the seeds with a very thin layer of garden soil and a layer of organic mulch.

 You can also start the seeds inside in spring.
-But first you’ll want to place the Olympic Greek mullein seeds, mixed with moistened growing medium, in a plastic bag in the refrigerator.
+First, you’ll want to place the Olympic Greek mullein seeds, mixed with moistened growing medium, in a plastic bag in the refrigerator.
 Leave them there a month before planting.

-Greek mullein care is not difficult in U.S. Department of Agriculture plant hardiness zones 5 through 9.
+Greek mullein care is not difficult in USDA plant hardiness zones 5 through 9.
 They grow in acidic or alkaline soil.

 Provide regular water while they are developing.
 Once the plants are established, they require little water.